solguruz/skelter/README.md

    ```

 3. **Managing Golden Files**:
-   - Golden files are stored in the `test/goldens/` directory
+    - Golden files are stored in the `/golden/macos` and `/golden/linux`' directory
-   - Use `copy_golden_images.sh` script to copy golden images to the linux directory for CI/CD environments
+    - Use `copy_golden_images.sh` script to copy golden images to the linux directory for CI/CD
+      environments

-For more details, refer to the **Technical Document on Golden Test Cases** and **alchemist** library.
+For more details, refer to the **Technical Document on Golden Test Cases** and **alchemist**
+library.

 ## Git Workflow & Contribution Guidelines